 What are some of the challenges of marriage?

-We create our own challenges and problems.
-Actually, nobody can come between a husband and a wife.
+We create our challenges and problems.
+Nobody can come between a husband and a wife.
 If you create a situation, a third person takes the opportunity to spoil it more.
 My husband and I did not have any such problems because our bond was so strong.

 A song that describes your journey with your husband.